 Communication protocols are responsible for the network connectivity to the server.
 Protocols like Wi-Fi, Ethernet, cellular, and LoRaWAN are all communication protocols that provide this level of connectivity.
 Application protocols sit on top of them to communicate application-specific messages.

 Multiple standards handle the communication between devices and the cloud.
 As application requirements differ, specific IoT protocols have been developed and therefore the confusion is understandable.
 Protocols may even have multiple implementations and IoT platforms may have proprietary IoT solutions.
 To provide a universal solution, devices, applications, and platforms need to be interoperable.
 NI embedded systems provide an excellent solution by being open and flexible.
-This is achieved through the NI Linux Real-Time OS, support for LabVIEW graphical and Eclipse C programming environments, as well as several Linux packages available through the vibrant ecosystem.
+This success is achieved through the NI Linux Real-Time OS, support for LabVIEW graphical and C/C++ programming environments, as well as several Linux packages available through the vibrant ecosystem.

 At a high level, there are three main use cases for the application protocols: device to device (D2D or M2M), device to server (D2S), and server to server (S2S) communication.
 IoT application protocols have different levels of real-time behavior and other characteristics.
 The table below provides an overview.